xJonathanLEI/starknet-rs/README.md

 [![linting-badge](https://github.com/xJonathanLEI/starknet-rs/actions/workflows/lint.yaml/badge.svg?branch=master)](https://github.com/xJonathanLEI/starknet-rs/actions/workflows/lint.yaml)

+> _Note that `starknet-rs` is still experimental.
+Breaking changes will be made before the first stable release.
+Use at your own risk._

 ## Adding starknet-rs to your project

 This crate hasn't been published to [crates.io](https://crates.io/) yet, so you'll need to add the following to your `Cargo.toml` to use it: